Your Medical Aesthetic Clinic in Montreal

 • Prioritize relaxation periods

-Areas affected by fat accumulation: understanding the body’s map
+Areas affected by fat accumulation

 Fat accumulation follows specific patterns influenced by various factors.
 This distribution varies significantly by gender and is strongly affected by hormones.